MinghuiChen43/awesome-trustworthy-deep-learning/README.md

   - Key Word: Out-of-Distribution Generalization; Invariant Causal Prediction; Causal Representation Learning.
   - <details><summary>Digest</summary> We propose invariant Causal Representation Learning (iCaRL), an approach that enables out-of-distribution (OOD) generalization in the nonlinear setting (i.e., nonlinear representations and nonlinear classifiers).
 It builds upon a practical and general assumption: the prior over the data representation (i.e., a set of latent variables encoding the data) given the target and the environment belongs to general exponential family distributions, i.e., a more flexible conditionally non-factorized prior that can actually capture complicated dependences between the latent variables.

+- ZooD: Exploiting Model Zoo for Out-of-Distribution Generalization. [[paper]](https://arxiv.org/abs/2210.09236)
+  - Qishi Dong, Awais Muhammad, Fengwei Zhou, Chuanlong Xie, Tianyang Hu, Yongxin Yang, Sung-Ho Bae, Zhenguo Li. *NeurIPS 2022*
+  - Key Word: Out-of-Distribution Generalization; Pre-Training.
+  - <details><summary>Digest</summary> We propose ZooD, a paradigm for PTMs ranking and ensemble with feature selection.
+Our proposed metric ranks PTMs by quantifying inter-class discriminability and inter-domain stability of the features extracted by the PTMs in a leave-one-domain-out cross-validation manner.
+The top-K ranked models are then aggregated for the target OoD task.
+To avoid accumulating noise induced by model ensemble, we propose an efficient variational EM algorithm to select informative features.
+We evaluate our paradigm on a diverse model zoo consisting of 35 models for various OoD tasks.

 - Improving Out-of-Distribution Generalization by Adversarial Training with Structured Priors. [[paper]](https://arxiv.org/abs/2210.06807) [[code]](https://github.com/NOVAglow646/NIPS22-MAT-and-LDAT-for-OOD)
   - Qixun Wang, Yifei Wang, Hong Zhu, Yisen Wang. *NeurIPS 2022*
   - Key Word: Out-of-Distribution Generalization; Adversarial Training.